Cheth2107/Satark/README.md

-# Satark - STAY SAFE
+# SATARK - STAY SAFE
 # AI assisted distracted driver detection system

 Objective: To design and implement a system that uses AI algorithms to detect distracted driving behaviours in real-time.